Rooted in Family Values: Namu Gaji

 David: People didn’t want to get it!

 GR: You should have served it in LA!

 Dennis: We have a noodle place in the works that’s more of a bar with a restaurant concept.
 To develop that we’ve been doing noodle soup pop-ups.
-We’re in the Outer Sunset Friday and Saturday for the past few months.
-We’re always trying to pop-up.
+We’ve been in the Outer Sunset Friday and Saturday for the past few months.
 Even though we’re busy doing a million things, it’s important for us to stay connected with the neighborhoods and people.
 Pop-ups are great opportunities to drum up interests with people who might not make it all the way out to this restaurant.
 We also get to check out different neighborhoods, vibes, and crowds at different places.
 We can break up the geographic monotony of one location.

 David: When you do a pop-up you have more freedom to experiment.
 To answer the ramen/ramyeon question, all our pop-ups are called Namu Noodle.
 We keep it open to all different kinds of noodles.
 For example, he’s done Indonesian noodles before.